 - Seek help and advice.
 See the debt advice resources page which has a large number of links which include advice, online tools to organise and clarify your finances and further sources of help.
 It’s important to understand the difference between the advice, tools and debt counselling available from non-profit organisations and the “free” help offered by commercial organisations who are trying to sell you debt resolution.
 They are there to make a profit and, even if free up front, ultimately you will pay more

-- Get emotional support, friends, Vetlife Helpline or Vetlife Health Support.
+- Get emotional support, from friends, Vetlife Helpline or Vetlife Health Support.
 You are not alone – plenty of other people have been in this position and got out of it

 - If your debt is related to a mental health issue, moneysavingexpert.com have produced an excellent guide: Mental Health & Debt 2016 PDF

 - Check your eligibility for benefits – don’t assume that you won’t be entitled to any support, employed or otherwise.
 Contact the relevant organisations (see the debt advice resources page) to see if you could be eligible for benefits

 - Don’t forget that you may qualify for financial assistance from Vetlife Financial Support if you are a veterinary surgeon or a dependant of one.
 Even if you don’t think you will qualify, it is worth contacting us to check if we will fund professional debt and benefits advice for you

 A veterinary practice is a small (and complex) business.
 There are many ways in which unmanaged debt can overtake vets who, tired from long hours spent in the business of animal welfare, can be tempted to neglect the financial aspects of their business.
 As a director of a limited company, you have legal obligations and if you allow your company finances to get out of control, you could be personally at risk.
 See the debt advice resources page for specifically business help and advice.